coderkarthiko/dl2/README.md

 24/06/2020 update - SGD actually works...it just needs the right hyperparameters.

-01/07/2020 update - After 1 hour of training on 1000 examples I got a test accuracy (tested on 10000 images) of 86 % which is ok I guess
+01/07/2020 update - After 1 hour of training on 1000 examples I got a test accuracy (tested on 10000 images) of 86 % which is ok I guess.